satra/NiPyPe-Paper/nipype_paper.rst

  print zipper.cmdline
  zipper.run()

 |image1|Figure simplified\_class\_hierarchy.
+Simplified class hierarchy
+of Interfaces.
+Our framework tries to reduce code redundancy and thus make adding new interfaces easier and quicker.
+For example all functionality related to execution of command line applications is grouped in one class.
+New classes can be added on top of that.
+For example FSL Interfaces are essentially command lines with some extra common properties (such as setting the type of the output file by an environment variable).

-We use Enthought Traits (REF) to create a formal definition for Interface inputs and outputs, to define input constraints (e.g., type, dependency, whether mandatory) and to provide validation (e.g., file existence).
+We use Enthought Traits\ :sup:``[3] <#ftnt3>`_`\  to create a formal definition for Interface inputs and outputs, to define input constraints (e.g., type, dependency, whether mandatory) and to provide validation (e.g., file existence).
 This allows malformed or underspecified inputs to be detected prior to executing the underlying program.
 The input definition also allows specifying relations between inputs.
 Often, some input options should not be set together (mutual exclusion) while other inputs need to be set as a group (mutual inclusion).
 An example input specification for the ‘bet’ program from FSL is shown in Figure below.

 class BETInputSpec(FSLCommandInputSpec):\ :sup:``[a] <#cmnt1>`_`\